Jahia/widen-asset-picker/doc/en/picker.md

 ##### Build and deploy the app for production :
 The application is not build by the jContent module when it is deployed (*note: it is the case for the v8 release*).
 Also, when your development is finished, you must build and deploy the application manually:
-1. Build the application : from the [root folder][rootReact] or the React application execute the command line:
-`npm run-script build`
+1. Build the application : from the [root folder][rootReact] or the React application execute the command line `npm run-script build`
 2. Deploy the build :
     1. Copy/past files from [src/REACT/build/static/media] to [src/main/resources/icons]
     2. Copy/past files from [src/REACT/build/static/css] to [src/main/resources/css/REACTBuildApp]
     3. Copy/past files from [src/REACT/build/static/js] to [src/main/resources/javascript/REACTBuildApp]

-        > Update the `main.xxxxxx.chunk.js` with the appropriate url for the *loader* image : replace `static/media/` by `modules/widen-picker/icons/`
+        > Edit and update the `main.xxxxxx.chunk.js` with the appropriate url for the *loader* image : replace `static/media/` by `modules/widen-picker/icons/`
 3. Update the import in the view [hidden.widenPicker.jsp][hidden.widenPicker.jsp] with the appropriate file name.
 The content of the file `runtime-main.xxxxxxx.js` is directly past